Not a Member?

 Gemcitabine toxicity may occur earlier on therapy or with a higher frequency in geriatric patients and females, as a result of slower drug clearance leading to higher plasma and intracellular concentrations of gemcitabine and increased half-life at any dose.
 These patients require close monitoring during gemcitabine therapy and dose modification may be necessary.
 In clinical studies of patients with various cancers treated with gemcitabine monotherapy (n = 979), patients aged 65 and older had a higher rate of grade 3 or 4 thrombocytopenia compared with younger patients, although there were no overall differences in safety.
 In another randomized trial of women with ovarian cancer treated with gemcitabine in combination with carboplatin (n = 175), patients 65 years of age or older experienced significantly higher grade 3 or 4 neutropenia compared to younger patients; efficacy was similar between older and younger patients.
 Additionally, in studies of gemcitabine monotherapy, women (especially older women) were less likely to proceed to subsequent cycles of treatment, and were more likely to experience grade 3 or 4 neutropenia and thrombocytopenia.

-Gemcitabine is classified as FDA pregnancy category D. Although there are no adequate and well-controlled studies in pregnant women, gemcitabine is expected to cause adverse reproductive effects based on its mechanism of action.
+Gemcitabine is classified as FDA pregnancy category D. Although there are no adequate and well-controlled studies in pregnant women, gemcitabine is expected to cause fetal harm based on animal data and its mechanism of action.
 If gemcitabine is used during pregnancy or if a woman becomes pregnant during therapy, the patient should be apprised of the risk to the fetus.
 Two case reports described gemcitabine administration to pregnant women in the second trimester or later.
 In one case, a woman with lung cancer was administered gemcitabine and carboplatin at 25 weeks gestation.
 The baby was delivered at 28 weeks by elective cesarean.
 The baby had multiple complications from prematurity, but the authors speculated that chronic lung disease and excessive lung secretions may have been due to gemcitabine or the malignancy.
 At 8 months of age, the infant was successfully weaned from oxygen therapy and had age-appropriate neurodevelopment.
 The other case report described a pregnant woman with lung cancer who received gemcitabine in combination with cisplatin (weeks 19 to 25), in addition to cisplatin and docetaxel (weeks 9 to 18); the infant was delivered by cesarean at 33 weeks.
 An extensive workup of the infant failed to find any abnormalities and the infant was developing normally at 10 months of age.
-In animal studies, gemcitabine was embryotoxic in mice at doses of 1.5 mg/kg/day (approximately 0.005 times the recommended human dose on a mg/m2 basis), causing fetal malformations such as cleft palate and incomplete ossification.
-It was fetotoxic in rabbits at doses of 0.1 mg/kg/day (approximately 0.002 times the recommended human dose on a mg/m2 basis), resulting in fetal malformations such as fused pulmonary artery and absence of the gall bladder; embryotoxicity also occurred, including decreased fetal viability, reduced live litter sizes, and developmental delays.
+In animal studies, gemcitabine was embryotoxic in mice at doses approximately 0.005 times the recommended human dose on a mg/m2 basis, causing fetal malformations such as cleft palate and incomplete ossification.
+It was fetotoxic in rabbits at doses approximately 0.002 times the recommended human dose on a mg/m2 basis, resulting in fetal malformations such as fused pulmonary artery and absence of the gall bladder; embryotoxicity also occurred, including decreased fetal viability, reduced live litter sizes, and developmental delays.

-Counsel patients about the reproductive risk and need for contraception during gemcitabine treatment.
+Counsel patients about the reproductive risk and contraception requirements during gemcitabine treatment.
 Gemcitabine can be teratogenic if taken by the mother during pregnancy.
+Females of reproductive potential should avoid pregnancy and use effective contraception during treatment with gemcitabine and for 6 months after the last dose; males with female partners of reproductive potential should use effective contraception during and for at least 3 months after treatment with gemcitabine.
 Females of reproductive potential should undergo pregnancy testing prior to initiation of gemcitabine.
 Women who become pregnant while receiving gemcitabine should be apprised of the potential hazard to the fetus.
-Intraperitoneal doses of gemcitabine in male mice caused moderate-to-severe hypospermatogenesis, decreased fertility (infertility), and decreased implantations at doses approximately 1/700 the human dose on a mg/m2 basis; fertility was not affected in female mice.
+Based on animal studies, gemcitabine may cause infertility in males of reproductive potential.

-malaise / Early / 19.0-19.0anorexia / Delayed / 0-17.0headache / Early / 0-14.0injection site reaction / Rapid / 4.0-4.0insomnia / Early / Incidence not knownmyalgia / Early / Incidence not knownchills / Rapid / Incidence not knowndiaphoresis / Early / Incidence not knownrhinitis / Early / Incidence not knownasthenia / Delayed / Incidence not knownlethargy / Early / Incidence not known
+malaise / Early / 19.0-19.0anorexia / Delayed / 0-17.0headache / Early / 0-14.0injection site reaction / Rapid / 4.0-4.0chills / Rapid / Incidence not knownasthenia / Delayed / Incidence not knownrhinitis / Early / Incidence not knownmyalgia / Early / Incidence not knowninsomnia / Early / Incidence not knowndiaphoresis / Early / Incidence not knownlethargy / Early / Incidence not known